microsoft/msquic/docs/Settings.md

 > **Important** - Generally MsQuic already choses the best / most correct default values for all settings.
 Settings should only be changed after due diligence and A/B testing is performed.

-MsQuic settings are available on most MsQuic objects.
-Here we'll provide an overview of them with links to further details.
+MsQuic settings are available on most MsQuic API objects.
+[Here](#api-object-parameters) we'll provide an overview of them with links to further details.

 ## Windows Registry